 Our goal in the initial session is to provide immediate help, as your counselor offers a listening ear, answers your questions, helps you resolve problems and informs you about what further help might be appropriate.
 Call 410-704-2512 or stop by the Counseling Center to arrange your first appointment with a counselor.
 Emergency appointments are available if you need to speak with someone in the same day or immediately.

-Brief Individual and Couples Counseling
+Brief Individual and Relationship Counseling

 If you know you need ongoing rather than brief counseling and therapy, you can find community providers using the Counseling Center Community Referrals Database, or through your health insurance company's provider website.
 If you would like our help in securing a referral, simply make an initial appointment at the Counseling Center.
 Your counselor will help you locate appropriate outside resources, keeping in touch with you until the referral is successfully completed.

 Several different types of therapy and support groups are particularly helpful for self-improvement.
 They offer opportunities to share experiences, solve problems and practice new skills in the company of others who are also working on self-improvement.
 Students who have completed brief individual counseling may join a counseling group to continue their personal growth and get additional support.

 Psychiatric evaluation and medication are available when needed by students who are engaging in counseling and therapy services at the Counseling Center.